madame-president/mempool-api/ReadMe.md

-# "Mempool" Terminal: verified Bitcoin wallet statements blazingly-fast
+# "Mempool" terminal API: verified Bitcoin wallet statements blazingly-fast

-This document provides an overview and usage guidelines for Mempool Terminal.
+This document provides an overview and usage guidelines for Mempool terminal API.

 ## Acknowledgements

-Thank you [Mempool.space](https://mempool.space) for building the robust APIs that made this possible.
+Thank you [mempool.space](https://mempool.space) for building the robust APIs that made this possible.

 ## Features

 - **Fetch Transactions:** Get all transactions for a given Bitcoin address
 - **Table Display:** local user-friendly display
 - **Price Logging:** Log the Bitcoin price at the time of each transaction
-- **Export to Excel:** generate a .xlsx file wallet report

 ## Dependencies